johnmcbride/CitrixServices/README.md

-CitrixServices - The Developer API for Citrix
+CitrixServices - A Developer API for Citrix
 ==============

 A pluggable .NET based services layer for the different Citrix technology SDK.
-This is intended to be a service layer that will abstract the different SDK's and make it easy to interact with the Citrix infrastructure.
+This is intended to be a service layer that abstracts the different SDKs and make it easy to interact with the Citrix infrastructure.

-A .NET based service layer for the different Citrix technologies.

 ## What's it about?

-The CitrixServices project is aimed at being the .NET based, pluggable, RESTful service layer that abstracts the different Citrix product SDK giving a developer a consitent, easy way to build applications to interact with the Citrix infrastructure.
+The CitrixServices project is aimed at being the .NET based, pluggable, RESTful service layer that abstracts the different Citrix product SDKs giving a developer a consistent, easy way to build applications to interact with the Citrix infrastructure.
 Given the pluggablity nature of this project the developer should be able to implement the ICitrixAPI Mobile and ICitrixAPIRoute interfaces, drop the compiled DLL into the plugins directory and implement any SDK to their choosing.

 ## Current Status